pittma/obstacle-allusion/blog/2017-05-23-hott-desiderata.md

 notebook when I was searching for the intuition: Univalence is a topological bijection and that bijection is a valid isomorphism in the domain of pure topology.
 There's a inside joke about topologists:
-Toplogists can't tell the difference between an donut and a coffee mug.
+Toplogists can't tell the difference between a donut and a coffee mug.
 This is precisely why!
 The torus (donut) is homotopy equivalent, i.e. isomorphic, to a coffee mug.